 How Abuse and Engulfment Impact Codependence

-Abuse can take place physically, emotionally, spiritually, and mentally.
+Abuse can take place on a physical, emotional, spiritual, and mental level.
 A milder, yet also traumatizing form of abuse is called engulfment.
 This might take the form of a parent being controlling or smothering, or oversharing inappropriate things with a child, such as details about their romantic relationships or financial issues.
-Abuse and engulfment are boundary violations that disempower self-worth, meaning that they convey to a child that they are only worthy if they allow themselves to be used, put-upon, or needed by others.
-Oftentimes children will either take on these abusive characteristics or become caretakers.
-In both cases, there’s an ongoing compulsion to grasp for control and it’s challenging to set healthy boundaries.
+Abuse and engulfment are boundary violations that disempower self-worth, meaning that they convey to a child that they are only worthy if they allow themselves to be used, put upon, or needed by others.
+Oftentimes children will either take on these abusive characteristics or become caretakers and struggle with setting healthy boundaries.

 Abandonment and Neglect

 Abandonment can manifest as emotional or mental unavailability, as well as physical absence.
-When a parent or caregiver is preoccupied with workaholism, substance use, their romantic relationships, a mental health issue, or physical challenge, they aren’t emotionally available for the child’s needs.
+When a parent or caregiver is preoccupied with workaholism, substance use, romantic relationships, a mental health issue, or physical challenge, they aren’t emotionally available for the child’s needs.
 Divorce, lack of emotional warmth and empathy, inconsistency, and instability are also interpreted as abandonment by a child.
 When a child feels abandoned, this creates an emotional void and damages their self-worth.
 They often think that the abandonment is their fault because they’re lacking something.
 Codependent behaviors, such as control and denial become a survival mechanism to combat the pain and intensity of the emotional void.

 Common Symptoms of Codependence